 For a fine view, consider the options listed below.

 Rooftop dining is offered on the terrace above the Hotel u Prince.
 This is an elaborate hotel and very touristy, but it boasts some amazing views.
-This hotel is a great place to visit for dinner whilst walking round Old Town Square.
+This hotel is a great place to visit for dinner whilst walking around Old Town Square.
 This top five-star hotel faces the Astronomical Clock, and it is aimed mainly at overseas tourists.
-A smooth elevator brings you up to the terrace on the rooftop, where all possible space is utilized to serve you fine food (international cuisine with lots of fish) off the open air grill.
-The views are possibly the best in the area—particularly when the sun sets.
-The menus are an expensive, but a fun mixture, with photographs to make ordering straightforward.
+A smooth elevator brings you up to the terrace on the rooftop, where all possible space is utilized to serve you fine food (international cuisine with lots of fish) off the open-air grill.
+The views are possibly the best in the area—particularly when the sunsets.
+The menus are expensive, but a fun mixture, with photographs to make ordering straightforward.
 As the restaurant is located in a touristy area, waiters are skilled at landing you with bewildering menu fees.
-So, do not shy away from confirming precise prices prior to ordering.
+So, do not shy away from confirming precise prices before ordering.
 Also, this restaurant is good for a late evening or sunset drink (250 to 300CZK mains, each day until midnight, rapid waiters, out-door heating when required, Staroměstské Náměstí 29).

 Just adjacent to Prague Castle, Villa Richter represents another good selection.
-The restaurant at Villa Richter is bordered by vineyards which have been freshly replanted, and comprises three high-class restaurants, each boasting awesome views of Prague.
-Forty yards beneath the gate of the lower castle, you will notice a gate opening out onto a vineyard.
-Walk down through the vineyard and you will discover three distinctive restaurants (which are open each day from 10:00 to 23:00).
+The restaurant at Villa Richter is bordered by vineyards that have been freshly replanted and comprise three high-class restaurants, each boasting awesome views of Prague.
+Forty yards beneath the lower castle gate, you will notice a gate opening out onto a vineyard.
+Walk down through the vineyard, and you will discover three distinctive restaurants (which are open each day from 10:00 to 23:00).

 To find the top affordable riverside dinner, go for a paddle-boat picnic.
 Nothing compares to floating down the centre of the River Vltava while the sun is setting, nibbling on a picnic dinner and drinking some wine with your travel companion of choice.